※These materials below are from 2023 but please use them as a reference.

 The International Student Program consists of:

-1) Intensive Japanese Language course divided into 5 levels (6 credits)
+1) Intensive and Practical Japanese Language courses divided into 5 levels (6 credits)

 2) A selection of elective courses and seminars offered in English by various MGU faculties with a focus on Japanese social and cultural issues (2 credits per class)

-Students participating in the International Student Program are allowed to register for a maximum of 24 credits per semester, including the Intensive Japanese Language course.
+Students participating in the International Student Program are allowed to register for a maximum of 24 credits per semester, including Japanese Language courses.

 Though registration to the Intensive Japanese Language course is limited to exchange students and fee-based international students only, the elective courses offered in English are also open to full time MGU students, allowing for a truly international and integrated academic atmosphere rarely seen in Japanese Universities.

-ISP students are required to take the Intensive Japanese Language course at their base campus.
+ISP students are required to take Japanese Language courses at their base campus.
 However, they may also register for ISP courses offered at the other campus should their daily class schedule allow for the commute between the Shirokane and Yokohama campuses.
 Program participants should note that the trip between the two campuses roughly takes 90 minutes.

 You can search the class syllabus from the following web site.